Datawheel/canon/packages/reports/README.md

 Remember the actual value of all of the `CANON_DB_XXXX` variables (or single `CANON_DB_CONNECTION_STRING` variable if you want to combine them) is up to you as it depends on how you configured your Postgres database.

 By default, the CMS will only be enabled on development environments.
-If you wish to enable the CMS on production, see the `CANON_CMS_ENABLE` in [Environment Variables](#environment-variables) below.
+If you wish to enable the CMS on production, see the `CANON_REPORTS_ENABLE` in [Environment Variables](#environment-variables) below.

 #### 5) (Optional) Add Proxy for Local Tesseract Instance

-Your `CANON_CMS_CUBES` variable will (obviously) differ based on your project.
+Your `CANON_REPORTS_CUBES` variable will (obviously) differ based on your project.
 If you are developing against a _local instance of tesseract_, you will likely need to add a simple proxy to bypass CORS errors from requesting data between different ports.
 To do this, you will need to add a file called `local-proxy.js` in the `/api/` directory in the root level of your project (create one if you don't have one).
 The file should then look like [this](https://gist.github.com/greenrhyno/018042999a0deab501529224764c0fa4).

 #### 4) Add the Builder Component to a route